uikit/uikit-site/docs/pages/javascript-utilities.md

 ### includes

-This function is used to check if either a string or an array contains some value.
+TODO: to check if either a string or an array contains some value.
-The following parameters may be passed to the function.

 | Parameter | Type          | Default | Description                      |
 |:----------|:--------------|:--------|:---------------------------------|